scorpionjacky/linux-kernel/boot/multiboot_2.md

     dq gdt64
 ```

 The first 2 bytes specify the (GDT length - 1).
-The $ is a special symbol that is replaced with the current address (it's equal to .pointer in our case).
+The `$` is a special symbol that is replaced with the current address (it's equal to `.pointer` in our case).
 The following 8 bytes specify the GDT address.
-Labels that start with a point (such as .pointer) are sub-labels of the last label without point.
-To access them, they must be prefixed with the parent label (e.g., gdt64.pointer).
+Labels that start with a point (such as `.pointer`) are sub-labels of the last label without point.
+To access them, they must be prefixed with the parent label (e.g., `gdt64.pointer`).

-Now we can load the GDT in start:
+Now we can load the GDT in `start`:

 ```asm
 start: